 Alexander mixes buy and build in his technology strategy to balance innovation unique to the business and that with more general applications.

-The unique visual merchandising and pricing algorithms YNAP has developed in house over years, for example, can't be replicated by third parties, but best of breed products in areas such as order management systems are better bought from others.
+The unique visual merchandising and pricing algorithms YNAP has developed in house over the years can't be replicated by third parties, but best of breed products in areas such as order management systems are better bought from others.

 "It's all about creating that one to one relationship," he says.
 "We want to move from customer segments to knowing the customer by name."